jacopopper/DiffPoolGNN/README.md

 ![cluster_comparison](cluster_accuracy_plot.png)

-As shown, tuning the number of clusters is essential for optimizing model performance.
+As shown, tuning the number of clusters is useful for optimizing model performance.

 ## Credits